Pediatric Eye Exams

 The American Optometric Association (AOA) recommends that children receive eye exams at 6 months, 3 years, 5 years, and yearly while in school.
 Children require precise vision so that their visual system develops properly.
 1 in every 4 children has some type of visual impairment such as nearsightedness, farsightedness, astigmatism, and binocular vision impairments such as crossed eyes or focusing problems.
 Often, these conditions are present with little or no symptoms from the child.

 In addition to the above conditions, amblyopia (also known as lazy eye) is common in children.
-Amblyopia can be caused by a number of different things, but the most common reasons are large prescriptions in one or both eyes and strabismus (a misalignment of the eyes).
+Amblyopia can be caused by a number of different things, but the most common reasons are large prescriptions in one or both eyes and strabismus (misalignment of the eyes).
 Amblyopia is usually treated with glasses.
-Sometimes, a series of eye patching and/or eye drops is administered to regain lost vision.
+Sometimes, a series of eye patching and/or eye drops are administered to regain lost vision.

 Many children also struggle with a condition called convergence insufficiency.
 This often causes eye discomfort, headaches, sleepiness while reading, or blurred vision while doing near work.
-These symptoms (sometimes parents and teachers are not aware) can cause your child to struggle with school related tasks and can affect learning and school performance.
+These symptoms (sometimes parents and teachers are not aware of) can cause your child to struggle with school-related tasks and can affect learning and school performance.

 We are also proud to offer complimentary eye exams to children under the age of 1 in order to ensure your child’s visual system starts off on the right track!